 They shouldn’t be afraid to experiment with pattern.
 Our prints are mapped around the body, and the designs are precision engineered in order to highlight the female figure.
 For those who are not yet ready to go full print, our micro prints or placed embellishments are the best way to start experimenting.

-While growing up what prompted you to explore fashion and art?
+What prompted you to explore fashion and art?

 Growing up with an interior designer mother was absolutely definitive in the way my overall aesthetic was formed.
 That’s the reason I also chose to follow architecture as a career in the beginning.
-I think my family has been the only inspiration for making me what I am today as a designer and they also played a big role in building my business.
+I think my family has been the only inspiration for making me what I am today as a designer, and they also played a big role in building my business.

 What prompted you to gravitate towards fashion?

-With my roots firmly in architecture I transferred into the textile design for interiors.
+With my roots firmly in architecture, I transferred into textile design for interiors.
 My fascination with prints and engineering it around a body led me to want to do my Masters in Fashion and apply my designs to empower women.
 Discovering all the possibilities fashion offers, the freedom to create made me fall in love with it in a way I never imagined.

-What’s the one thing you would like to change about fashion today?
+The one thing you would like to change about fashion today?

 Fashion has evolved so much and women get to experiment with different clothes whilst defining their own style.
 What I would change is the perception that fashion is just fabric to dress the body.
 For me, fashion is one of the strongest means of expression.

-We do most of our embroideries in India and I’m always so inspired by the exquisite craftsmanship.
+We do most of our embroideries in India, and I’m always so inspired by the exquisite craftsmanship.
 It’s my dream to visit India and I know I will fall in love with the incredible colours, the patterns and the people of India.